Sharp Lipschitz constants for the distance ratio metric: Abstract

 \section{Abstract}

 We study expansion/contraction properties of some common classes of mappings of the Euclidean space ${\mathbb R}^n, n\ge 2\,,$ with respect to the distance ratio metric.
 The first main case is the behavior of M\"obius transformations of the unit ball in ${\mathbb R}^n$ onto itself.
-In the second main case we study the behavior of M\"obius transformations of the upper half plane onto the unit disk and polynomials of the unit disk onto a subdomain of the complex plane.
+In the second main case we study the polynomials of the unit disk onto a subdomain of the complex plane.
 In both cases sharp Lipschitz constants are obtained.